itrap-2245/itrap-2245/README.md

 <p align="center">
-If u want to be friends then PLEASE add me on discord or approach me on pony town YOURSELF.
+If u want to be friends then PLEASE add me on discord or approach me / whisper me on pony town YOURSELF.
 I'm too shy to come up to people myself... okay...? :c
 </p>

 <p align="center">